Chapter 3: Phonetics

 Finally, consider the ASL sign CHOOSE in the following video clip.

 For CHOOSE, the initial transitional movement almost looks like it could be part of the sign, with the hand raising, then flicking backward, as all part of one motion.
-In this particular case, we can ignore this initial raising, but in general, and it can be difficult to know whether to ignore it or not.
+In this particular case, we will ignore this initial raising, but in general, and it can be difficult to know whether to ignore it or not.

 Thus, for CHOOSE in ASL, we would say that it has base and radioulnar movement, and perhaps some minor interphalangeal movement, and more precisely, that it has non-repeated base (and maybe interphalangeal) flexion and wrist extension.